On Bidding with Securities: Risk Aversion and Positive Dependence: Positive Dependence

-It is instructive to compare the revenue ranking of Proposition \ref{prop:rev-rank-sp-refinement} to the ranking in \cite{DeMarzo2005}.
+It is instructive to compare the revenue ranking of Proposition \ref{prop:rev-rank-sp-refinement}(i) to the ranking in \cite{DeMarzo2005}.
 Recall Example \ref{eg:ex-fosd}.
-As noted above, PD-MLR shifts the distribution of $X_1$ across its support as $y_1$ increases while PD-FOSD may only shift this distribution locally.
+As noted above, MLR shifts the distribution of $X_1$ across its support as $y_1$ increases while FOSD may only shift this distribution locally.
 Steepness is fundamentally a local condition that restricts how a security from one family crosses a security from another family (i.e., it crosses at most once and from below).
-PD-MLR is a global notion of positive dependence that allows this local comparison of two families to determine a ranking based upon the seller's expected revenue.
-In moving from PD-MLR to PD-FOSD, however, this ranking no longer holds.
-Steepness is replaced in Proposition \ref{prop:rev-rank-sp-refinement} by strong steepness that compares two families of securities across the entire support of $X_1$. \cite{DeMarzo2005} thus apply a local condition on families of securities together with a global condition on positive dependence in order to rank families of securities in terms of expected revenue.
-When the global condition on positive dependence PD-MLR is weakened to the condition PD-FOSD that may only bind locally, we must strengthen the comparison of the securities to a global condition that holds across the support of $X_1$ in order to be able to rank the families.
+MLR is a global notion of positive dependence that allows this local comparison of two families to determine a ranking based upon the seller's expected revenue.
+In moving from MLR to FOSD, however, this ranking no longer holds.
+Steepness is replaced in Proposition \ref{prop:rev-rank-sp-refinement}(i) by strong steepness that compares two families of securities across the entire support of $X_1$. \cite{DeMarzo2005} thus apply a local condition on families of securities together with a global condition on positive dependence in order to rank families of securities in terms of expected revenue.
+When the global condition on positive dependence MLR is weakened to the condition FOSD that may only bind locally, we must strengthen the comparison of the securities to a global condition that holds across the support of $X_1$ in order to be able to rank the families.

+Application of Proposition \ref{prop:rev-rank-sp-refinement}(i) is illustrated further by the revenue ranking in \cite{Abhishek2011} of profit sharing securities, which are inspired by spectrum auctions in India.
+A fraction $\alpha\in\lbrack0,1)$ defines securities as follows.
+Setting $I = 0$, in the \textit{profit-loss }security, the winning buyer's payment to the seller consists of a cash bid $b$ along with an $\alpha$ share of the return $x-b$,